 Many of my current projects start as a book with a related exhibition, installation, print or online presentation coming afterward.
 Some current in-progress book projects include Psychological Surface, a series of studio portraits, When it's over, wake me, a flip book of 50 performative self-portraits made in the weeks leading up to the 2020 U.S. election, and Refuge, a zine of shelter-giving shadows from Marfa, TX.

-I have published, exhibited and sold photographic work in North America, as well as internationally.
-My most-recent studio portrait project, Philly Style, which captures the personal style of 51 people, was exhibited at the Philadelphia Photo Arts Center in April/May 2019.
-I am entering the University of Houston’s Photography/Digital media program in fall 2019 and hold a Certificate in Contemporary Practices from the PPAC.
+I have published and exhibited photographic work in North America, as well as internationally.
+My studio portrait project, Philly Style, representing the personal style of 51 people, was exhibited at the Philadelphia Photo Arts Center (PPAC) in 2019.

-In 2002, while living in Toronto, I first learned to make images using a 35mm SLR originally purchased to photograph me as a child.
-On every roll, one frame contained something worth sharing.
-And though I now better understand this intangibility, creating it still drives me.
-Today, I see photography as an increasingly democratic visual lingua franca used to disseminate ideas in art and culture.
-Some of my influences include psychological portrait photographer Marcel Sternberger, Alec Soth and Robert Mapplethorpe.
+While living in Toronto in 2002, I learned to make images using a 35mm SLR originally purchased to photograph me as a child.
+Today, I see photography as an increasingly democratic visual lingua franca used to disseminate a wide variety of ideas.

 I hold an MFA from the University of Houston, as well as a Certificate in Contemporary Practices from the PPAC (currently Tilt Institute).